Hello, I'm Eve Tamme.

 Bringing Clarity to Climate Policy

-I share the latest insights via speaking engagements and my Inside Climate Policy blog.
+I share the latest insights via speaking engagements in my Inside Climate Policy blog and CDR Policy Scoop podcast.
 I have written or contributed to a number of publications and frequently get quoted in media.

 LinkedIn Top Voice